-(See also Part 6) Table 8.O-2 identifies benchmarks that apply to the specific subsectors of Sector O. These benchmarks apply to each of the outfalls whether described by the primary industrial activity, any applicable co-located industrial activities, or both.
-Table 8.0-2 Subsector Benchmark (Permittees may be subject to Parameter Monitoring requirements for more than one Concentration sector/subsector) Subsector O1.
-Steam Electric Oil & Grease 15 mg/L Generating Facilities (Industrial Dissolved Copper (freshwater) Hardness Dependent Activity Code "SE") Dissolved Copper (saltwater) 0.0048 mg/L Dissolved Nickel (freshwater) Hardness Dependent Dissolved Nickel (saltwater) 0.074 mg/L Dissolved Zinc (freshwater) Hardness Dependent Dissolved Zinc (saltwater) 0.09 mg/L
+Table 8.O-1 Subsector Benchmark (Permittees may be subject to Parameter Monitoring requirements for more than one Concentration sector/subsector) Subsector O1.
+Steam Electric Oil & Grease 15 mg/L Generating Facilities (Industrial Dissolved Copper (freshwater) 2 Hardness Dependent Activity Code "SE") Dissolved Copper (saltwater) 1 0.0048 mg/L Dissolved Nickel (freshwater) 2 Hardness Dependent Dissolved Nickel (saltwater) 1 0.074 mg/L Dissolved Zinc (freshwater) 2 Hardness Dependent Dissolved Zinc (saltwater) 1 0.09 mg/L

-Saltwater benchmark values apply to stormwater discharges into saline waters where indicated.
+1 Saltwater benchmark values apply to stormwater discharges into saline waters where indicated.
 The definition of saltwater is included in Appendix A, "Definitions," and must be used in conjunction with salinity testing to determine if the receiving waterbody is saltwater, if applicable.
 See Appendix E, "Determining Benchmarks for Hardness Dependent Metals and Discharges to Saltwater."

-The freshwater benchmark values of some metals are dependent on water hardness.
+2 The freshwater benchmark values of some metals are dependent on water hardness.
 For these parameters, permittees must determine the hardness in accordance with Appendix E, "Determining Benchmarks for Hardness Dependent Metals and Discharges to Saltwater," to identify the applicable 'hardness range' for determining their benchmark value applicable to their facility.
 The ranges occur in 25 mg/L increments.

-8.O.9 Effluent Limitations.
+8.O.8 Effluent Limitations.

-(See also Part 6.2.23.1) Table 8.0-23 identifies effluent limits that apply to stormwater discharges from the industrial activities described below.
+(See also Part 6.2.2.1) Table 8.O-2 identifies effluent limits that apply to stormwater discharges from the industrial activities described below.
 Compliance with these effluent limits is to be determined based on discharges from these industrial activities independent of commingling with any other wastestreams that may be covered under this permit.

-Table 8.O-2 ± 3
+Table 8.O-2 1

 Industrial Activity Parameter Effluent Limit

-Discharges from coal storage piles at Steam Electric Generating Facilities Total-Suspended- Solids (TSS) $50 \text{ mg/L}^2$
+Discharges from coal storage piles at Steam Electric Generating Facilities Total Suspended Solids (TSS) 50 mg/L^2

-рН 6.0-9.0 s.u.
+pН 6.0-9.0 s.u.

-$^2$ If the permittee's facility is designed, constructed, and operated to treat the volume of coal pile runoff that is associated with a 10-year, 24-hour rainfall event, any untreated overflow of coal pile runoff from the treatment unit is not subject to the 50 mg/L limitation for TSS.
+2 If the permittee's facility is designed, constructed, and operated to treat the volume of coal pile runoff that is associated with a 10-year, 24-hour rainfall event, any untreated overflow of coal pile runoff from the treatment unit is not subject to the 50 mg/L limitation for TSS.